HigorFr/HigorFr/README.md

-# GitHub README Chess Tournament
+# WELCOME TO MY PROFILE
+# TESTING, WAIT

 This is an open chess tournament where ANYONE can play.
 That's the fun part.
 It's your turn to play!
 Move a <!-- BEGIN TURN -->?<!-- END TURN --> piece.